 Having been inspired mainly by Norse mythology, many of its watches have a casual a rugged look.
 It may not seem to offer much yet it promises premium quality.
 The brand uses stainless steel for its watch cases, genuine leather or stainless steel for the bands, and Japanese quartz or Citizen automatic for the movements.
 The brand’s logo itself invokes the image of Thor’s Hammer (Mjölnir)

 See its watch collection here.

 Another young Norwegian watch brand is Von Doren that was established in 2016.

 However, for its founder, Øyvind VonDoren Asbjørnsen, the passion for fine watches has started back from his younger years.
 When he was 12, he received a Swiss watch from his great grandfather.
 This fine timepiece sparked a great desire to learn more about watchmaking.
 Since then, he started studying the remarkable timepieces he would find.

 Finally, with the Von Doren watch brand, he can create and launch premium quality timepieces with a unique vintage look.
 Also, they are minimalist, with the dial having a clean, sophisticated look that will easily go along with your formal or business attire.

-Evidently, unlike Denmark and Sweden, the watch industry in Norway is still quite young.
-There are very limited brands and they were just recently established, yet all very promising.
+As in other neighboring counties, the watch industry in Norway is still quite young.
+While the options are somewhat limited in terms of brands and many of them were just recently established, yet all very promising.

-Norwegian watch brands, similar to those from other Scandinavian countries, are actually pretty simple.
-They don’t necessarily compete with the technological advancements or luxury or complications that you would see from those watch conglomerates.
+Norwegian watch brands, similar to those from other Scandinavian countries, focus on uncomplicated watch designs and minimal aestheics.
+They don’t necessarily compete with the technological advancements or luxury or complications that you would see from large watch conglomerates.
 Instead, they thrive in the perfect balance of simplicity and quality

 Featured Image by Terimakasih0